ruchikapoor098/TheScoreApp/README.md

 5.Appium Server version "2.5.1" is used.<br>
 6.Appium Inspectpor used to identify Web Element - https://inspector.appiumpro.com/ <br>
 7.Appium Driver used - "uiautomator2@3.0.1" <br>
+8.App .apk file is already present inside the resources folder of project, no need to update the location of apk file

 To run the Project<br>
 1.Select the testng xml -> Right click and select Run